sstuart6/cse360project/README.txt

 5. run ‘python manage.py runserver’ to turn on the server.

-6. to run the functionality tests, you must enter the signups folder and runeach test individually. list of commands to run for all functionality tests python login_test.py python register_test.py python logout_test.py
+6. to run the functionality tests, you must enter the signups folder and run each test individually. list of commands to run for all functionality tests

+python login_test.py
+python register_test.py
+python logout_test.py